alukin40/aws-automl-ts-cdk/README.md

 > This is a CDK implementation demonstrates how to build custom model for Time Series Forecasting workflow using

+> **Warning**
+> This application is not ready for production use.
+It was written for demonstration and educational purposes.
+No warranty is implied in this example.

+> **Note**
+> This architecture creates resources that have costs associated with them.
+Please see the [AWS Pricing](https://aws.amazon.com/pricing/) page for details and make sure to understand the costs before deploying this stack.

 ## Prerequisites

 AWS CDK v2 is required to deploy this application.